 What are the symptoms?
 Many people have none (50% of women who have it never have symptoms), but there could be pain when urinating, a discharge from the vagina or pain in the lower abdomen.

 How to treat it?
 It is diagnosed using a urine test or by taking a swab of the affected area.
 The infection is easily treated with antibiotics but can lead to serious long-term health problems if left untreated.
 Previous successful treatment for gonorrhoea doesn’t make you immune to catching the infection again.

 Compared to other STIs, the number of people diagnosed with syphilis is relatively low (around four people in every 100,000) although this number has increased by more than 600% in the last ten years.

 How do you get it?
 Penetrative sex (vaginal or anal) and oral sex.

 What are the symptoms?
 The main symptom is a painless but highly infectious sore on the genitals or around the mouth.
 The sore can last between two to six weeks, after which you may develop other symptoms, such as a rash and sore throat.

 How to treat it?
-It can be easily treated with antibiotics if diagnosed early enough, but if left untreated, it can cause serious illness such as blindness, stroke or paralysis, and even premature death.
+It can be easily treated with antibiotics if diagnosed early enough, but if left untreated, it can cause serious illness such as blindness, a stroke or paralysis, and even premature death.